mardibiase/sigrid-integrations/issue-tracker-export/README.md

 [Sigrid CI](https://docs.sigrid-says.com/sigridci-integration/gitlab.html).
 Therefore, you should run this step *before* you run the Sigrid CI step in your pipeline configuration.

+## What issue tracker data is published to Sigrid?

+The issue tracker integration exports issues in a generic format, which is then published to Sigrid.
+The following information is exported for each issue:

+  - Project name
+  - Title
+  - Status
+  - Created date
+  - Closed date
+  - Author
+  - Assignee
+  - Epic title
+  - List of labels

+The name of the author and assignee are anonymized into an SHA-256 hash.
+This means the original names are never published to Sigrid.

 ## License

 Copyright Software Improvement Group